Temesgen-NM/moo-detector-and-decryptor/README.md

 ---
 ## License
 All code in this repository is released into the public domain.
-See the full text in [`moo/UNLICENSE`](moo/UNLICENSE).
+See the full text in [UNLICENSE](UNLICENSE).

 ---
+## Author
+Temesgen Melaku

 *Happy exploring, hacking, and learning!* :cow: :lock: